Gated Memory Policy: In-Context Memorization and Adaptation

-\textbf{Memory Gate Calibration.} The memory gate is challenging to train in an end-to-end manner: without regularization, the policy tends to use as much history as possible and overfit to the training data, leading to poor performance on Markovian tasks.
+\textbf{Memory Gate Calibration.} The memory gate is challenging to train in an end-to-end manner: the policy tends to use as much history as possible and overfit to the training data.
 Although we can apply a regularization term on $\mu$ to discourage unnecessary history use, it is difficult to find a weight that works well across all tasks.
-A large weight suppresses history usage and hurts performance on non-Markovian tasks, while a small weight fails to provide sufficient regularization, as shown in Fig.~\ref{fig:ablation_gate_regularization}.
+A large weight suppresses history usage and hurts performance on non-Markovian tasks, while a small weight fails to provide sufficient regularization (see Fig.~\ref{fig:ablation_gate_regularization}).

 We therefore adopt a self-supervised calibration process to generate labels for the memory gate, as illustrated in Fig.~\ref{fig:training}.
-Specifically, we split the dataset into \textbf{two halves}, $\mathcal{D}_\mathrm{train}$ and $\mathcal{D}_\mathrm{val}$.
 We train two policies on the \textbf{training set} $\mathcal{D}_\mathrm{train}$, one with the memory gate always off ($\pi$) and one with it always on ($\pi_\mathrm{mem}$).
-We then draw $N$ samples from the two policies on the \textbf{validation set} $\mathcal{D}_\mathrm{val}$ and compute the action prediction error at each timestep $t$.
-We introduce a ratio threshold $\theta$ to determine memory dependency at timestep $t$: if the error of the no-memory policy $\delta_t$ is at least $\theta$ times larger than the error of the memory policy $\delta^\mathrm{mem}_t$, we label this timestep as ``memory-required'' ($\mu_t=1$), otherwise, $\mu_t=0$.
-We use Binary Cross Entropy (BCE) loss to calibrate the memory gate separately from the policy training.

-Finally, we freeze the memory gate weights and retrain the policy on the full dataset ($\mathcal{D}_\mathrm{train}$ and $\mathcal{D}_\mathrm{val}$) to obtain the final Gated Memory Policy $\pi_\mathrm{gated}$.
+On the \textbf{validation set} $\mathcal{D}_\mathrm{val}$, we label a timestep as ``memory-required'' if adding history information significantly reduces action prediction error.
+We then train the memory gate to predict the memory requirement.
+We finally freeze its weights and retrain the policy on the full dataset.
 This ensures that the policy uses history information only when necessary during both training and testing.